 Oktoberfest Portsmouth is a weekend hosted by the Guildhall filled with traditional Bavarian entertainment, food and drink – including German sausages, pretzels and 2-litre steins of beer.

-Portsmouth Festivities is an annual showcase of the theatre, film, art and music on offer in the city.
-The 10-day festival programme includes more than 100 events at multiple venues in Portsmouth.
+PortsFest (previously Portsmouth Festivities) is an annual showcase of the theatre, film, art and music on offer in the city that has been running for over 20 years.

 Portsmouth Tattoo Fest brings more than 70 talented tattoo artists to the city from around the country.
 Get a new tattoo, listen to live bands and watch rival artists compete for the best tattoo in various themes.